 Generally speaking, it’s safe for most dogs to spend around 10-15 minutes outside without getting too cold, provided the temperature isn’t substantially below freezing.
 You should never leave your dog unattended in the snow for long periods of time, as they may develop frostbite or hypothermia.

 Just like we suffer from dry, chapped lips and hands during the winter months, our dogs are affected by the cold weather too.
 Their paws are especially susceptible to the cold because they come into direct contact with snow and ice.
 Snow and bits of ice can become packed between their toes, causing discomfort and increasing their chances of developing frostbite.

 But snow and ice aren’t the only winter woes that should concern you.
 Chemical deicing agents and salt can cause chemical burns, and they’re toxic if ingested.
 We recommend getting your pooch a high-quality pair of winter boots to protect their paws.
 Remove their boots and clean them immediately once you’re inside to prevent your pup from licking them.

-Your fur baby’s safety is your primary concern, and keeping them safe in the snow can be a little tricky.
+Your fur baby’s safety is your primary concern, and keeping dogs safe in snowy and cold conditions can be a little tricky.
 Here are a few tips to help you along the way.

 Watch out for chemicals